18 Facts You Never Knew About Hummingbirds

 - Hummingbirds have tongues that are grooved like the shape of a "W".

-- Hummingbirds have tiny hairs on the tips of their tongues to help them lap up nectar… similar to a cat.
+- They have tiny hairs on their tongues to help them lap up nectar, similar to cats.

-- A hummingbird's bill is longer in proportion to its body, as compared to other birds.
+- A hummingbird's bill is longer in proportion to its body compared to other birds.

-- Hummingbirds have no sense of smell, but can hear better than humans.
+- Hummingbirds have no sense of smell, but can hear much better than humans.

 - Hummingbirds are attracted to all bright colors, although red is most prominently associated with these tiny birds.